grate-driver/grate/Fragment-Shader-ISA.md

   </tr>
 </table>

-Instructions schedule specifies the number of MFU and ALU stages, from 1 to 3 per fragment pipeline instructions batch.
+Instructions schedule specifies the number of MFU and ALU stages, each from 1 to 3 per fragment pipeline instructions batch.

 ## ALU instruction word encoding